-Located in the Arabic peninsular, Saudia Arabia has a population of over 30 million.
+Located in the Arabic peninsular, Saudi Arabia has a population of over 30 million.
 The Saudi Arabian territory is mostly sandy desert and only 1,5% of the land is arable.
 With a steadily growing per capita food consumption, a growing population and global warming adding to the already harsh climate, Saudi Arabia’s food security is of crucial importance.
 Moreover, the region’s instability takes influence on food prices.

 Even with intensive irrigation and modern farming technology Saudi Arabia’s agriculture and food sector makes up only 2% of GDP and employs 6.7% of the workforce.
 The main agricultural products are dates, tomatoes and wheat.